-Gas and Electricity Rebates QLD: Are You Eligible and Can You Apply?
+Gas and Electricity Rebates QLD: Eligibility and Application Process

 If you’re a resident of Queensland, and experiencing financial hardship, you might be eligible for any number of energy rebates or concessions available through the Queensland government to help you pay your electricity and gas bills.
 If you’re interested in finding out more about the Queensland government energy rebates and concessions, continue reading below.

 There are a number of electricity rebates in Queensland to help households struggling with the cost of energy bills.
 Whether a sudden emergency makes it difficult for you to pay your bills, or you've fallen behind on payments, you can find all available electricity rebates here.

 Queensland COVID-19 household utility relief energy rebate

 Due to the current health and economic crisis, the Queensland Government’s Covid-19 Economic Relief Package includes automatic payments to all Queensland households.
 This payment of $200 ($50 electricity asset ownership dividend plus an additional $150 to help households with utilities) will be automatically credited to electricity bills.
 These energy rebates began to be rolled out to regional Queensland energy customers in April 2020, and South-East Queensland from May 2020.

 On-supply residents will need to fill out Form 511 to claim the relief payment through their electricity retailer.